 We should be aware that using different fishnet cell-size to partition the space will produce different mobility networks, and can potentially lead to different delineations of the urban boundaries.
 As it is discussed above, we chose 10 km as the cell-size of the fishnet at national level in this study.
 We also carried out an experiment by arbitrarily setting the cell-size to 5 km at the national level (see Supplement Materials section 4).
 Note that the cell-size could be set to any value, such as 4.9 km or 5.1 km.
 The fishnet with smaller cell-size (i.e., 5 km) produced more and smaller strongly-connected communities within the network space.
 It indicates that the spatial resolution of the fishnet cells does affect the outcome from the community detection method employed in this study, where fishnet with smaller cell-size leads to more discrete and locally connected (i.e., smaller) clusters of urban areas.
 Such an effect can be explained by the probability distributions of the radius of gyrations of individual Twitter users.
 The probability of distance that deviates from a user’s center location decays with a stretched-exponential function from [50 m, 10 km], which means the movements from Twitter users with smaller spatial coverage dominate the delineation of the connected urban areas.
-To avoid arbitrarily deciding the cell-size, we studied the probability distributions of the radius of gyrations of individual Twitter users and selected 10-km as the cell-size, which is the distinct geographic distance for separating two main groups of Twitter users in terms of their spatial coverage at the national level.
+To avoid arbitrarily deciding the cell size, we studied the probability distributions of the radius of gyrations of individual Twitter users and selected 10-km as the cell-size, which is the distinct geographic distance for separating two main groups of Twitter users in terms of their spatial coverage at the national level.
 In addition, this choice enabled us to focus on the inter-connections among different urban regions with less attention to movements around a user’s neighborhood (i.e., within 10 km radius), such as home or work places.

 To apply the map equation algorithm, the mobility network should be organized as a weighted and directed graph, on which we confirmed an undirected graph cannot lead to a meaningful result (see Supplement Materials section 4).
 Since we used different physical movement ranges of users in delineating the urban boundaries, the description length L(M) appeared to get larger when longer displacements were used, which corresponded to less and larger geographically cohesive, non-overlapping urban areas.
 We believed that different movement ranges of users changed the weights of this graph and affected the interaction strength between two fishnet cells.
-As we have illustrated that the geographically cohesive, non-overlapping urban areas were instances of spatial proximity effects, where the employed gravity model suggested the interaction strength between two fishnet cells decreases as the geographical distance increases, the longer displacements were used, the larger L(M) were produced from the map equation algorithm.
+As the employed gravity model suggested that the interaction strength between two fishnet cells decreases as the geographical distance increases, the longer displacements were used, the larger L(M) were produced from the map equation algorithm.

 6. Conclusion